-Why Are All Of My Bees?
-We'll talk about beehive health, in general, along with ways you can avoid diseases and starvation in your own colonies.
+Beekeeping Community, How Can I Help?
+Daniel Friedline, Sustainability Project Manager at the Office of Sustainability & Resilience, City of Orlando will join us to present a club opportunity to work with our community.
+We'll also discuss splitting your hives, and when to do that (assuming hurricanes cooperate and let us meet!).
 This will be followed with general round table conversation, and club maintenance conversations (8:00 pm - 9:00 pm).
-Remember we need an new Vice President, and we'll be nominating and voting for that person tonight!
-You'll only need to serve the last six months of this term, and we'll do it all again for all positions in December 2019.
-We will discuss potential Honey Bee Day plans.
+We will discuss past National Honey Bee Day event, along with suggestions for how next year can be better.
 There will be a raffle for items in inventory, along with examples and discussion about basic beekeeping equipment.
 We'll be in the Azalea Room (first door past the restrooms on your left).
 We'd love to have you join us!

 You must have appropriate protective gear (minimize dark and/or red items, loose fitting clothes, all skin covered).
 We have a limited number of veils available but you must wear long pants, long sleeve shirt, shoes with socks that come up above your calves.
-We do have some gloves to loan out but if you have some gardening gloves or other type please bring them.
+We do have some gloves to loan out but if you have some gardening gloves or other type you are comfortable wearing, please bring them.
+Remember you're trying to avoid honeybee stingers, so no netted or mesh gloves, please.
 Do not wear leggings, shorts, skirts and dresses, or all dark clothing.
 Try to wear denim jeans and light colored clothing so as not to agitate the bees.
 If you are not wearing proper protection you will not be permitted in the apiary.
 If you have any questions please contact us and we would be happy to advise.

 Individual Membership is $15, annually.